-Previous occurrences of the severe storm-winter weather/ice storm/extreme temperature - cold hazards are discussed in detail in the County portion of this hazard mitigation plan (see Section X-X), and for reasons of brevity are not repeated here.
+Previous occurrences of the severe storm-winter weather/ice storm/extreme temperature - cold hazards are discussed in Section 4, and for reasons of brevity are not repeated here.
 There are no meaningful differences between the County as a whole versus Berkeley Heights Township with regard to occurrences or the future probability of these hazards.